 It’s never too early to start thinking about and planning for your first internship!

 Internships typically last the duration of one semester (8–16 weeks), and students can expect internships to include an intentional learning agenda with established learning objectives, observation, reflection, evaluation and assessment.
-Internships may be paid or unpaid, part-time or full-time, and you may receive academic credit for your experience.
+Internships may be paid or unpaid, part-time or full-time, and you may choose to or be required to receive academic credit for your experience.

 Where Do I Find an Internship?